cuamll/dotfiles/README.md

 dotfiles
 ========

-dryas dotfiles.
+new master dotfiles.
 Clone, cd into clone directory and do `./symlink.sh` to symlink them all into `$HOME`.

 `.zshrc` assumes [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) is installed.
 `.vimrc` assumes [vim-plug](https://github.com/junegunn/vim-plug) is installed; just run `:PlugInstall` once that's done.